- Our Business /

 - The minimum in-employment shareholding requirement is 500% of base salary for the Chief Executive and 400% of base salary for any other Executive Directors.

-- Executive Directors are expected to build up their in-employment shareholding within five years of their appointment to the Board.
+- Executive Directors are normally expected to build up their in-employment shareholding within five years of their appointment to the Board.

-- Executive Directors will be restricted from selling more than 50% of shares which vest under the long-term incentive plan or deferred bonus share plan (excluding the sale of shares to cover tax on vesting and other exceptional circumstances to be specifically approved by the Chief Executive and/or Chairman), until the shareholding requirement is met.
+- Executive Directors will be restricted from selling more than 50% of shares which vest under the long-term incentive plan or deferred bonus share plan (excluding the sale of shares to cover tax on vesting and other exceptional circumstances to be specifically approved by the Chief Executive and/or Chair), until the shareholding requirement is met.

 - Fees are reviewed in the light of market practice in the FTSE 30, excluding financial services companies, and anticipated workload, tasks and potential liabilities.

-- The Chairman and Non-Executive Directors do not participate in any of the company’s incentive plans nor do they receive pension contributions or benefits.
+- The Chair and Non-Executive Directors do not participate in any of the company’s incentive plans nor do they receive pension contributions or benefits.
 Their travel and accommodation expenses in connection with attendance at Board meetings (and any tax thereon) are paid by the company.